atulvarshneya/quantum-computing/blogs/README.md

 Quantum mechanics is incredibly successful yet there is still debate on what it *means*.
 What really happens when we measure a quantum system?
 Does the wavefunction collapse?
 And if so, why?
 The Everettian Many-Worlds Interpretation (MWI) offers a striking alternative: measurement is simply entanglement, and every possible outcome continues to exist in separate branches.
-This short note explores MWI from a practitioner’s perspective — building an intuitive mental model for superposition, entanglement, and quantum circuits.
+This short note explores MWI from a practitioner’s perspective, building an intuitive mental model for superposition, entanglement, and quantum circuits.

 * What is measurement afterall, *To be posted soon.
 Stay tuned.*<br>